 Our team of specialist Physiotherapists and Occupational Therapists provide assessment and rehabilitation for adults with neurological conditions and older adults who are experiencing difficulty with their mobility or independence.

 We provide bespoke services from the comfort of your own home.
 Our aim is to ensure that we support each individual to fulfil their potential whilst achieving their goals.

-Our unique rehabilitation programs are individual and personalised.
-They focus on improving movement and posture, reducing muscle tightness, enhancing upper limb function, improving balance and mobility, reducing the risk of falls and increasing independence at home and in the community.
+Neurological physiotherapy specialises in the treatment of patients with neurological symptoms following damage to the brain, spinal cord or peripheral nerves.
+Treatment focuses on regaining or improving function in everyday activities and improving quality of movement.
+Our unique rehabilitation programs are individual and personalised, working on improving movement and posture, reducing muscle tightness, enhancing upper limb function, improving balance and mobility and increasing independence at home and in the community.